Conus consobrinus consobrinus (Sowerby I, 1850)

 Conus consobrinus ultimus (Pilsbry & Johnson, 1917)

-Shell more squarely shouldered then C. Consobrinus, and with tubercles extending upon the angle of the last whorl.
+Shell more squarely shouldered then C. consobrinus, and with tubercles extending upon the angle of the last whorl.

 Costa Rica.
 Pliocene.